citynorman/altdata/README.md

 ## Tutorial

 Have a go at solving [the tasks in this tutorial](https://github.com/citynorman/augvest201807/blob/master/part1-tutorial.md)!
-It will give you hands on practice for getting your getting and ingesting alternative data.
+It will give you hands on practice for getting and ingesting alternative data.